Ashhab95/pengumon/README.md

 ### Progression

-- Pokémon gain XP from battles.
+- Pokémon gain XP by defeating enemy Pokémon. (catching them won't give you XP)
+- You can also catch enemy Pokémon using a Pokeball.
+  - Pokeball will not always work. (e.g. the opponent needs to be low health)
+  - Some Pokeballs have a greater chance of catching than others.
-- They level up and evolve once specific thresholds are reached.
+- Pokémon level up and evolve once specific thresholds are reached.

 ### Healing & Recovery